armory/docs/content/en/docs/installation/armory-operator/op-config-manifest.md

 $ kubectl get spinsvc prod
 ```

 Note that you can use `spinsvc` for brevity.
-You can also use  `spinnakerservices.spinnaker.io` (Spinnaker) or `spinnakerservices.spinnaker.armory.io` (Armory Enterprise).
+You can also use `spinnakerservices.spinnaker.armory.io` (Armory Enterprise) or `spinnakerservices.spinnaker.io` (Spinnaker).

 ### spec.spinnakerConfig